nixworks/public/news/2012/02/25/index.md

 ##### The Artist
 ### ["The Artist" wins four awards including best film at the Independent Spirit Awards 2011 held in Santa Monica. ](/news/2012/02/25/the-artist-wins-four-awards-including-best-film-at-the-independent-spirit-awards-2011-held-in-santa-monica.md)
-_Context: Independent Spirit Awards 2011, Santa Monica, California, The Artist_
+_Context: Santa Monica, California, The Artist, Independent Spirit Awards 2011_

 ##### G-20
 ### [A G-20 finance ministers meeting is held in Mexico City to discuss progress in the Eurozone bailout. ](/news/2012/02/25/a-g-20-finance-ministers-meeting-is-held-in-mexico-city-to-discuss-progress-in-the-eurozone-bailout.md)